 A common rookie bookkeeping mistake is to try to accumulate your expenses based on receipts.
 While receipts are important if you’re audited, you’ll never know if you’ve caught every deduction.

-Instead, base your bookkeeping on the transactions in your business bank account.
-Ensure every transaction on your bank statement appears in your bookkeeping software.
+Instead, base your bookkeeping on the transactions in your business bank account, and ensure every transaction on your bank statement appears in your bookkeeping software.
 Almost all modern small business accounting software will automatically transfer your bank transactions into your bookkeeping software, so all you’ll need to do is classify the transactions.

 3. Reconcile Your Bank & Credit Card Accounts Monthly